clee-ai/clee-ai.github.io/index.md

 - As a maintainer, ensured library stability and ease-of-use by managing PyTorch API compatibility, authoring user-facing documentation, and resolving community-reported issues.

 <div alt="entry-title">
-    <h3>Torch-Points3D</h3>
-    <h4>☆ 2.6k</h4>
+    <h3>Torch-Points3D ☆ 2.6k</h3>
     <a href="https://github.com/torch-points3d/torch-points3d">github.com/torch-points3d/torch-points3d</a>
 </div>

-- Architected and implemented a compatibility layer to support multiple sparse convolution backends, including TorchSparse and MinkowskiEngine, allowing users to seamlessly switch between high-performance engines.
-- Expanded the framework's capabilities by adding new models like SPVCNN, implementing mixed-precision (FP16/BF16) support for sparse convolutions, and refactoring training configurations for improved usability.
+- Architected a compatibility layer for multiple sparse backends (TorchSparse, MinkowskiEngine) and expanded capabilities by adding new models like SPVCNN and mixed-precision support.
-- As a core maintainer, improved code quality through extensive refactoring while actively supporting the community by reviewing pull requests, resolving user issues, and authoring new documentation.
+- As a core maintainer, improved code quality and usability through extensive refactoring, documentation updates, training configuration improvements, and community support.

 ## &#xecfa; Skills